 Now that we know using NIOC works with Bulk Migration, all that is left is to automate the process using PowerCLI.
 I am not the greatest coder around so the below is a quick and dirty solution with no error handling.
 But, it works.

-It’s important to remember that if the VM being migrated is on the same host as the IX appliance, NIOC won’t work as the replication traffic will flow directly out of the IX.
+It’s important to remember that if the VM being migrated is on the same host as the IX appliance, NIOC won’t work as it is applied on the uplink.
 The workaround is to DRS rules to ensure that the VM isn’t on the same host as the IX.

 # This script changes the vSphere Replication Limit on a vDS.